GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/offline-start-url/index.md

 ---
 layout: post
-title: start_url does not respond with a 200 when offline
+title: "`start_url` does not respond with a 200 when offline"
 description: |
   Learn how to configure your Progressive Web App's start_url so your app is accessible offline.